skyfano/color_codes/README.md

 created two different themes called `theme_tueb_1` for the primary colors and `theme_tueb_2` for the secondary colors.
 The following plot gives an example of a plot created with the theme for the University of Tuebingen primary colors.
-The tow themes can be applied to discrete and continuous data by choosing the right option in the brackets.
+The two themes can be applied to discrete and continuous data by choosing the right option in the brackets.

-Note: The themes only work if the number of objects to be colored matches the number of the University of Tuebingen colors.

 ``` r
 library('ggplot2')